 Internet speeds are increasing at an exponential rate.

 In the 1990s, a 56k modem was considered fast for internet access.
 In 2018, we can now have up to 1 Gigabit per second of download speed and upload speed (Google Fiber).
-This is more than 20 million times faster than the original dial-up modems!
+That is more than 20 million times faster than the original dial-up modems!
 The only problem with these new standards is that they're not accessible everywhere.
-Rural areas in America are often underserved by providers due to their low populations and lack of population density.
+Providers often underserve rural areas in America due to their low populations and lack of population density.
 One solution?
 Satellite internet services!

 However, satellite internet has its drawbacks as well.
-It's slow because it travels at the speed of light, which means if you live far enough away from your provider or service provider then
+It's slow because it travels at the speed of light, which means you live far away from your provider or service provider.

 Looking for the best internet services provider near you?